Tilquin

-Tilquin (or Gueuzerie Tilquin) is a Belgian lambic beer blendery based in Bierghes, Brussels, founded in 2009 by Pierre Tilquin.
+Tilquin (or Gueuzerie Tilquin) is a Belgian lambic beer blendery based in Bierghes, founded in 2009 by Pierre Tilquin.
 Tilquin is the only lambic blendery in the mainly French-speaking, southern region of Wallonia.
-Tilquin also is exclusively the only blendery that is allowed to blend of one, two, and three-year-old lambics with wort acquired from Boon, Lindemans, Girardin, and Cantillon breweries.
+In addition, Tilquin is the only blendery that is allowed to blend one, two, and three-year-old lambics with wort acquired from Boon, Lindemans, Girardin, and Cantillon breweries.

 History

 The brewery was founded in 2009 by Pierre Tilquin, a bioengineer and holder of a PhD in statistical genetics.
 Prior to opening the blendery, he studied brewing science in Leuven, apprenticed at some of the major breweries in Belgium, including Huyghe Brewery, 3 Fonteinen and Cantillon.

 Tilquin produces blends of one, two, and three-year-old lambics with wort acquired from Boon, Lindemans, Girardin, and Cantillon for the Oude Gueuze Tilquin à L'Ancienne.
-While the first 2010-2011 labeled release of Oude Gueuze was reportedly a blend of just one and two-year-old lambics, all subsequent batches have been blends of one, two, and three-year-old lambics.
+While the first 2010–2011 labeled release of Oude Gueuze was reportedly a blend of just one and two-year-old lambics, all subsequent batches have been blends of one, two, and three-year-old lambics.
 The first known bottling of the gueuze occurred in December 2010 and was labelled as "1ier soutirage" ("1st racking").
 Tilquin has consistently produced lambic blends in 750ml and 375ml bottles for export every year since its opening.

 In February 2012, Tilquin introduced its first fruited lambic with the release of a very limited batch of Oude Quetsche Tilquin à L'Ancienne, sold in 750ml bottles.
 The initial batch was limited to purchases at the brewery, but a second batch produced in January 2013 saw widespread release in Europe and North America later the same year.
 It was debuted to coincide with the 2013 Toer de Geuze.